ShuweiLeung/Leetcode/String/537. Complex Number Multiplication/README.md

 Note:

-    The input strings will not have extra blank.
+1.The input strings will not have extra blank.
-    The input strings will be given in the form of a+bi, where the integer a and b will both belong to the range of [-100, 100].
-And the output should be also in this form.
+2.The input strings will be given in the form of `a+bi`, where the integer `a` and `b` will both belong to the range of [-100, 100].
+And `the output should be also in this form`.

 ## Idea
 According to the question, the program should perform mutiplication of two complex numbers.